Kristis/iot-relay42/README.md

 }
 ```
 ### Iot Data API
 Simple API for getting aggregated data.
-As mentioned before, in InfluxDb we are storing weather data, so, at the moment it provdes aggregations on **main_temp** for give time period and tags.
+As mentioned before, we are storing weather data in InfluxDB.
+So, at the moment it provides aggregations on **main_temp** to give time period and tags.
 All available endpoints could be found in swagger:
 ![swagger doc](https://i.imgur.com/ajoaCr9.png)

 You can try API by requests: